SkaPhilipp/Social_Network/README.md

 ## Input:

-Starting the app presents the user with a menu with several options to choose from as seen in the following screenshot.
+When starting the app the user is presented with a menu with several options to choose from as seen in the following screenshot.

 ![Alt text](./images/menu.JPG)